D&I Railroad

 The D&I Railroad (DAIR) (also nicknamed the Dakota and Iowa Railroad) is a Class III shortline railroad which is a wholly owned subsidiary of L. G. Everist, Inc. The line hauls ethanol, dried distillers grains (DDG), corn oil, plastic pellets, cement, sand, gravel, and Sioux Quartzite, which is mined from two large quarries in Dell Rapids.

 The D&I has a trackage rights agreement with BNSF that allows it to travel on three BNSF subdivisions to deliver and sell products, as they must use BNSF’s system to reach their southern half of their trackage.
-The D&I operates on both former Chicago, Milwakuee, St. Paul and Pacific Railroad and Chicago and Northwestern Railroad trackage, which were handed over to the state of South Dakota in 1980-1981 after the Milwaukee Road’s bankruptcy and subsequent abandonment of unprofitable lines.
+The D&I operates on both former Chicago, Milwaukee, St. Paul and Pacific Railroad and Chicago and Northwestern Railroad trackage, which were handed over to the state of South Dakota in 1980-1981 after the Milwaukee Road’s bankruptcy and subsequent abandonment of unprofitable lines.

 Name

-The D&I is sometimes also referred to as the Dakota and Iowa Railroad or the Dale and Irene Railroad.
-However, the official name is only the D&I Railroad, with the Dakota and Iowa or Dale and Irene being only nicknames.
+The railroad is known as the Dakota and Iowa Railroad or D&I. The reporting mark for the road is DAIR.
+However, the railcars are under private ownership of the parent company, L. G. Everist Inc., operating under reporting mark LGEX.